CarlosVF01/kala-bot/README.md

 # kala-bot
-A discord bot for testing that uses [Javacord](https://github.com/Javacord/Javacord) and Spring Framework
+A discord bot that uses [Javacord](https://github.com/Javacord/Javacord) and Spring Framework